ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 `You'll learn how to`:

 1. Create a kubernetes cluster
-2. Upgrade cluster
+2. Deploy app
-3. Scaling cluster
+3. Explore app
-4. Deploy your app
+4. Upgrade cluster
-5. Explore your app
+5. Scaling cluster
 6. Destroying cluster

 ### Create an Ubuntu EC2 instance or you can make use of your personal infrastructure